 PathWave FPGA generates symbol names for the interfaces of a design (sandbox or submodule).
 The purpose of these names is to be used at run-time for easier access to properties of the respective interface.
-Currently, they are used to get the memory address of addressable interfaces in an RSP application (See the RSP documentation in Help > Programmer's Guide menu and the usage of rspGetAddress API function).
+Currently, they are used to get the memory address of addressable interfaces in an instrument driver application.